inspire-eu-validation/data/A.04.IR13.4.topo.md

 Inspect the spatial data set to determine whether it includes instances of types from the Generic Network Model and does not assure centreline topology (connectivity of centrelines) for the network.

-If this is the case, inspect the data set metadata whether metadata describing the topological consistency has been created and published in [TopologicalConsistency](#topo).
+If this is the case, inspect the data set metadata whether metadata describing the topological consistency has been created and published in [TopologicalConsistency](#topo) for the data quality measures specified for the theme(s) in the section "Logical Consistency – Topological consistency" in clause 7 of the Technical Guidance.

 **Reference(s)**